-Foundational to the Criteria and Core Components is a set of practices shared by institutions of higher education in the United States.
-Unlike Criteria and Core Components, these Assumed Practices are (1) generally matters to be determined as facts, rather than matters requiring professional judgment and (2) unlikely to vary by institutional mission or context.
+Foundational to the Criteria and Core Components is a set of practices shared by higher education institutions in the United States.
+Unlike the Criteria for Accreditation, these Assumed Practices are (1) generally matters to be determined as facts rather than matters requiring professional judgment and (2) not expected to vary by institutional mission or context.

-2 Institutions under federal control are exempted provided that they have other reliable information to document the institution’s fiscal resources and management.
+2 Institutions under federal control are exempted, provided they have other reliable information to document the institution’s fiscal resources and management.